GeorgeOfGithub/AlgoData/week5.md

 number c

 ## 3.1
 first c is 0, then we go to the next link and add +1 to c, so c is 1.
 Then the next link and c is 2 and then the next link so c is 3.
-Finally last link and c is 4 and x is now null.
+Then we go to the next last one and c is 4.
+Finally last link and c is 5 and x is now null.

 ## 3.2
-Foo computes the number of links minus 1.
+Foo computes the number of links.

 ## 3.3
 first x is 0 and s i added by 7.
-Then we go to the next link and s is +42 so it is 49. next link and s is +18 and therefore 67. next is 23 and therefore 90. then x is null and therefore we skip 5. and s is therefore 90.
+Then we go to the next link and s is +42 so it is 49. next link and s is +18 and therefore 67. next is 23 and therefore 90. then 95 and now the x is x.next, which is null and we end.

 ## 3.4
-bar adds all links together except the last one.
+bar adds all links together.

 ## 4.1